 - You can make this recipe savory by reducing or completely omitting the sugar and adding a little more cheese and some canned Hatch chilis or chopped jalapeno.

-- Preheat your smoker (or grill) for 350 degrees.
+- Prepare your smoker (or grill) for 350 degrees F.

 - Use mild fruitwood for this recipe.